AnggaR96s/Reforestation/README.md

-## Can a kangaroo jump higher than the Empire State Building?
-Of course.
-The Empire State Building can't jump.
+## What do you get if you put a duck in a cement mixer?
+Quacks in the pavement.